 Aquaculture and Coastal Development in Nova Scotia

 Three shallow, highly productive, eelgrass-rich inlets on NS’s Northumberland Strait were surveyed in July 2016 using aerial topo-bathymetric lidar to collect seamless land-sea elevation and imagery data.
 AGRG’s Chiroptera II integrated topo-bathymetric lidar sensor, equipped with a 60-megapixel multispectral camera, was used to survey Pugwash River and River Philip, Merigomish Harbour, and Mabou Harbour.

-The combination of aerial photographs, high-resolution bathymetry, classified bottom maps, and modelled currents provides Nova Scotia Department of Fisheries & Aquaculture with a complete dataset for characterizing these inlets to enable future sustainable development.
+The combination of aerial photographs, high-resolution bathymetry, classified bottom maps, and modelled currents provided Nova Scotia Department of Fisheries and Aquaculture with a complete dataset for characterizing these inlets.
+This information helps prepare for future sustainable development.

 Examining Eelgrass Productivity in NB